 Code of Conduct for Florida Atlantic University Licensees

-While LLP and the Collegiate Institutions believe that Licensees share this commitment, LLP and certain Collegiate Institutions have adopted the following Code of Conduct (the “Code”) which requires that all Licensees, at a minimum, adhere to the principles set forth in the Code.
+While FAU believe that Licensees share this commitment, FAU has adopted the following Code of Conduct (the “Code”) which requires that all Licensees, at a minimum, adhere to the principles set forth in the Code.

-Throughout the Code the term “Licensee” shall include all persons or entities which have entered into a written “License Agreement” with LLP to manufacture “Licensed Articles” (as that term is defined in the License Agreement) bearing the names, trademarks and/or images of one or more Collegiate Institutions.
+Throughout the Code the term “Licensee” shall include all persons or entities which have entered into a written “License Agreement” with FAU to manufacture “Licensed Articles and/or Products" (as that term is defined in the License Agreement) bearing the names, trademarks and/or images of the University.
 The term “Licensee” shall for purposes of the Code, and unless otherwise specified in the Code, encompass all of Licensees’ contractors, subcontractors or manufacturers which produce, assemble or package finished Licensed Articles for the consumer.

 A. Licensees agree to operate work places and contract with companies whose work places adhere to the standards and practices described below.
-LLP and the Collegiate Institutions prefers that Licensees exceed these standards.
+FAU prefers that Licensees exceed these standards.

 C. Employment Standards: Licensees shall comply with the following standards: